Tamga: Mongolian

 Mongolian State Seal Monument shows 168 tamga on the Monument to the State Seal of Mongolia in Ulaanbaatar.

 Tamgas are also stamped using hot irons on domesticated animals such as horses in present-day Mongolia and others to identify that the livestock belongs to a certain family, since livestock is allowed to roam during the day.
 Each family has their own tamga markings for easier identification.
 Tamga marks are not very elaborate, since they are made from curved pieces of iron by the individual families.

 A tamag'a is also used as the "state seal" of Mongolia, which is handed over by the President of Mongolia as part of the transition to a new president.
 In the presidential case, the tamag'a is a little more elaborate and is contained in a wooden box.

 Caucasus

 From Turkic, the term "tamga" has also been loaned into Caucasian languages, e.g., тамыгъэ; дамыгъэ.
 Among the Circassians, almost every family has a tamga to this day.
+The tamga consists of simple lines and hooks and functions as a family crest, property mark, and lineage symbol.
+The rules for using a tamga are integrated directly into Khabze.
+Families used it primarily to brand livestock, such as horses and sheep.
+Fathers passed the tamga down to their sons, and customary law strictly forbade anyone from forging or using another family's mark.
+The tamga had several uses beyond agriculture.
+A tamga was often used as a seal or signature on documents.
+Craftsmen stamped it on their products to show origin.
+Families carved it on tombstones to identify the dead, and commanders drew it on military flags.
+Losing a flag that carried the family tamga was a source of shame.
+In the modern era, the tamga lost its practical use for branding livestock or sealing documents, but is preserved as a "Family Symbol" or family coat of arms.
+Tamgas are still used in arts and frequently incorporated into the geometric patterns of traditional multi-colored woven mats and prayer rugs.
+Families still engrave them on weapons and rings, and carve them into gravestones to clearly identify the burial sites of their relatives.
+In Turkey, since Circassians were forced to adopt Turkish language surnames as per the Surname law, they carved their tamgas into gravestones to preserve memory of their Circassian families.

 In Ingushetia, members of the aristocracy used tamgas as hereditary emblems, examples of which can be seen on tower complexes in auls such as Erzi, Egikal, Targim, Khamkhi, Yevloy, and Vovnushki.